maddogmossy/SewerSwarmReportingPricing/replit.md

   - CCTV/Jet Vac should be first option with "Primary" badge
 - **Zero Synthetic Data Policy**: NEVER create, suggest, or use mock, placeholder, fallback, or synthetic data.
 - **Mandatory User Approval Rule**: MUST ask/check with user before making any changes.
+- **Uniform Recommendation System**: Use only the triangle warning system for ALL recommendations (service and structural), following WRc MSCC5 + OS20X standards from Drain Repair Book (4th Ed.).

 ## System Architecture